bormaxi8080/starred/README.md

 - [RedSiege/Just-Metadata](https://github.com/RedSiege/Just-Metadata) - Just-Metadata is a tool that gathers and analyzes metadata about IP addresses.
 It attempts to find relationships between systems within a large dataset.
 - [m8sec/pymeta](https://github.com/m8sec/pymeta) - Pymeta will search the web for files on a domain to download and extract metadata.
 This technique can be used to identify: domains, usernames, software/version numbers and naming conventions.
 - [volatilityfoundation/volatility](https://github.com/volatilityfoundation/volatility) - An advanced memory forensics framework
+- [yogeshojha/rengine](https://github.com/yogeshojha/rengine) - reNgine is an automated reconnaissance framework for web applications with a focus on highly configurable streamlined recon process via Engines, recon data correlation and organization, continuous mon
 - [openai/whisper](https://github.com/openai/whisper) - Robust Speech Recognition via Large-Scale Weak Supervision
 - [thewhiteh4t/FinalRecon](https://github.com/thewhiteh4t/FinalRecon) - All In One Web Recon
 - [jzck/horqrux](https://github.com/jzck/horqrux) - QR code splitting